 Because of the complex nature of the university’s work in a wide range of areas, there are many compliance requirements that intersect with individual activities and roles in different ways.
 Each topic section listed below gives a brief overview of the compliance resources available in that area and contact information for experts who can help you.

-University of Michigan-Dearborn Compliance: Office of Business Affairs
+University of Michigan-Dearborn Compliance

 The Office of the Vice President and General Counsel represents and advises the entire University of Michigan community, including the Board of Regents, the President, the Executive Officers, Michigan Medicine and the schools and colleges on all three campuses.
 They provide legal guidance and advice so units can fulfill their educational, research and entrepreneurial missions in accordance with all legal and policy requirements applicable to public research universities.
 General compliance questions can be sent to the compliance coordinator by filling out the form on the Ask a Question page.